 [Editorial note: on May 25, 2020, George Floyd was allegedly murdered by four Minneapolis, Minnesota, police officers.
 On May 26th, all four police officers were fired.
 On May 29th, former police officer Derek Chauvin was charged with third-degree murder and manslaughter.
-After nine-days of nation-wide protests, on June 3, 2020, at 3:23 p.m. eastern time, according to CNN, charges against former police officer Chauvin were augmented and upgraded to second-degree murder and manslaughter—and his fellow former police officers: Thomas Lane, Tou Thao, and J. Alexander Kueng, all of whom stood by and watched Floyd’s alleged murder, have been charged with aiding and abetting second-degree murder and second-degree manslaughter.]
+After nine-days of nation-wide protests, on June 3, 2020, at 3:23 p.m. eastern time, according to CNN, charges against former police officer Chauvin were augmented and upgraded to unintentional second-degree murder, third-degree murder and second-degree manslaughter—and his fellow former police officers: Thomas Lane, Tou Thao, and J. Alexander Kueng, all of whom stood by and watched Floyd’s alleged murder, have been charged with aiding and abetting unintentional second-degree murder and second-degree manslaughter.]

 Now is the time for every American citizen—all patriots—to attempt to finally make America the great nation she has postulated being but has never once achieved.
 When America fought Nazis with a segregated military, that was not greatness—it was unabashed hypocrisy to the nth degree.